The AF6L Spirit Dual Paddle Morse Key!

 The Spirit Morse Key - Dust Control Built In

 Many keys need the extra purchase of a cover to keep dust from getting into the mechanism.
-These never seem to fit right and as dirt builds up, it can quickly change the feel of the key.
+These never seem to fit right or look good and as dirt builds up, it can quickly change the feel of the key.

-Careful consideration has been made to minimize dust entry, with the engraved lid sealing the top and help keep the internal key parts free from dirt and dust.
+Careful consideration has been made to minimize dust entry, with the lid sealing the top and helping keep the internal key parts free from dirt and dust.

-The lid is held in place by small 4-40 stainless screws to ensure it stays put.
+The lid is held in place by four small 4-40 stainless screws to ensure it stays put.

 The Spirit Morse Key - Floating Paddles